Do you like to garden? Want to save money while growing your plants and vegetables? Try this simple recycling tip as a way to start seeds.

 I love gardening, and I love recycling.
 Adding to the 2 together just seems like a natural concept.
-Since we started working on getting our garden together last week (read about here and enter to win a gift card), I decided I would get a jump-start on my seeds and get them going too.
+Since we started working on getting our garden together last week, I decided I would get a jump-start on my seeds and get them going too.
 It seemed like a perfect way to use Toilet Paper Rolls For a Seed Starter.

 Related: Want other gardening articles.
 Create this beautiful Topsy Turvy Flower Pot tower for your flowers.
 Make a turtle for your garden and make a simple bird bath that will look beautiful in the garden.

 Planting already started plants is easy.
 It is a simple dig a hole and put the plant in.
 The problem comes in with the price of plants.
 Some annual flowers can cost up to $5 a plant, depending on where you buy it.
 Growing plants from seeds is much more cost effective.
 EVen the expensive seeds I have seen are less than a single plant and with a seed pack, you can grow a dozen or so plants for the price of one.
 Many people don’t like to grow from seeds because they don’t know how or think it is complicated.

 Make sure you buy good seeds.
 Do not save the seeds for year.
 Those seeds usually do not grow.
 I do not recommend the seeds from the dollar store either.
 I rarely have luck with those.
 This can leave you frustrated.

 We collect toilet paper rolls, so we always have a bunch of them lying around, just waiting for a craft or repurpose.
 I *think* I saw this idea in a magazine that I was glancing through in the line at a store.
 But at the time, I was only flipping through, not paying much attention, so I don’t know what magazine it was, if it actually was even a magazine, or if that is even where the idea came from.
 I just know, I saw it somewhere, sometime, and it stuck in my head until I actually did it.

 What you will need: